emscripten-core/emscripten/site/source/docs/porting/Debugging.rst

 code), but WebAssembly is also supported.
 Emscripten can emit source maps with the :ref:`-gsource-map <emcc-gsource-map>` link-time flag.
 Source maps are preserved even with full post-link optimizations, so they work well for this use case.
+Source maps are generated by Emscripten from DWARF information.
+Therefore the linked object files must have DWARF.
+The final linked output will not have DWARF unless `-g` is also passed.

 DWARF can also be used for this purpose.
 Typically a binary containing DWARF would be generated at build time, and then stripped.
 The stripped copy would be served to users, and the original